fommil/fpmortals/manuscript/wip.md

   def bind[A, B](fa: F[A])(f: A => F[B]): F[B] = join(map(fa)(f))
 ~~~~~~~~

-`mproduct` is like `Functor.product` and pairs the function's input
+`mproduct` is like `Functor.fproduct` and pairs the function's input
 with its output, inside the `F`.

 `ifM` is a way to construct a conditional data structure or effect: